 1941

-Just weeks after Pearl Harbor, the Foundation approved a grant to the emergency fund of the American Red Cross to support immediate needs.
+Just weeks after the attack on Pearl Harbor, we approved a grant to the emergency fund of the American Red Cross.

 1942